mrbid/USTOR-64/README.md

-This version of USTOR uses the UDP protocol for maximum QPS, a hash map using a prime number, a simple bucketing system that is adequate enough for the purpose of dealing with hash collisions in the application of unique filtering and as usual cache efficient pre-allocated memory.
+This version of USTOR uses the UDP protocol for maximum QPS, a hash map using a prime number, a simple bucketing system that is adequate enough for the purpose of dealing with hash collisions in the application of unique filtering and, as expected, cache efficient pre-allocated memory.

 POSIX Threads are used to thread the Read operations, on a separate port with port sharing enabled. (port 7811)